 The ACM SIGMIS Doctoral Dissertation Award has been awarded annually to at least one outstanding MIS dissertation.
-The 2020 ACM SIGMIS Doctoral Dissertation Award goes to Jeffrey K. Mullins at the University of Arkansas for his paper Getting Serious about Games: A Study of Work and Play through Information Systems.
+The 2022 ACM SIGMIS Doctoral Dissertation Award goes to Sebastian Lins for the dissertation titled “Unveiling and enhancing the Effectiveness of Information System Certifications”.
+Lins is now at Karlsruhe Institute of Technology.

 Kauffman Best Student Papers included:

 - Runner Up: “Heavy Medal – The Consequences of Introducing Symbolic Awards on Contribution Behavior in Online Communities” by Alexander Staub, WU Vienna University of Economics and Business, Tom Grad, Copenhagen Business School, and Christopher Lettl, WU Vienna University of Economics and Business.